Freshworks Inc (FRSH) Shares Rise Despite Market Challenges - News Heater

 Many brokerage firms have already submitted their reports for FRSH stocks, with Canaccord Genuity repeating the rating for FRSH by listing it as a “Buy.”
 The predicted price for FRSH in the upcoming period, according to Canaccord Genuity is $25 based on the research report published on August 02, 2023 of the current year 2023.

-After a stumble in the market that brought FRSH to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -11.79% of loss for the given period.
+After a stumble in the market that brought FRSH to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 0.14% of gains for the given period.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at FRSH starting from NELSON ZACHARY, who sale 8,433 shares at the price of $20.63 back on Dec 04.
-After this action, NELSON ZACHARY now owns 15,482 shares of Freshworks Inc, valued at $173,973 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at FRSH starting from Ramamurthy Srinivasagopalan, who sale 175,000 shares at the price of $24.02 back on Dec 15.
+After this action, Ramamurthy Srinivasagopalan now owns 585,188 shares of Freshworks Inc, valued at $4,203,500 using the latest closing price.

-Taylor Jennifer H, the Director of Freshworks Inc, sale 7,035 shares at $17.41 during a trade that took place back on Nov 10, which means that Taylor Jennifer H is holding 19,081 shares at $122,479 based on the most recent closing price.
+PADGETT BARRY L., the Director of Freshworks Inc, sale 14,060 shares at $23.23 during a trade that took place back on Dec 14, which means that PADGETT BARRY L. is holding 17,387 shares at $326,614 based on the most recent closing price.

 Stock Fundamentals for FRSH